1940 to 1944 English cricket seasons: 1940

-One venue where it would not be possible was The Oval, which was commandeered in 1939 and quickly turned into a prisoner of war camp, except that no prisoners were ever interned there.
+One venue where the game could not be kept going was The Oval, which was commandeered in 1939 and turned into a prisoner-of-war camp, although no prisoners were ever interned there.
 The playing area became a maze of concrete posts and wire fences.
+Lord's was also due for requisition, but it was spared, and Marylebone Cricket Club (MCC) were able to stage many public school and representative games throughout the war to support charities.